 · Organizational excellence and sustainability.

 The standard outlines a process of how to foster a workplace to actively promote psychological well-being, prevent harm and have resolution processes in place.
 This process is common for many organizational initiatives and can seem daunting.
 In our opinion, if you are following a rigorous process, you may as well do it to create a culture of well-being and performance at the same time.
-So don’t mind the shameless plugs throughout.

 2. Develop a plan

 Develop a collective vision and conduct assessments and audits that allow you to celebrate strengths and discover opportunities.
+Make this easy by integrating it into your existing OHS mechanisms.

 Assess current risks (using a psycho-social risk assessment as a part of your regular OHS practices) and develop risk mitigation strategies.